-Camps are offered for pre-school aged children up to teenagers.
-Programs include arts and crafts, sports, drama, and educational activities.
+Camps are offered at Brooklin Community Centre and Library (BCCL), Cullen Central Park (Cullen), and Iroquois Park Sports Centre.
+Please refer to the Spring/Summer Activity Guide for a complete listing of all Summer Camps.
 All camp leaders are certified in First Aid and CPR and have previous experience with children and youth.
 Counsellors also have training in special needs inclusion and integration, child development, emergency response, and curriculum and program development.

 The half-day Kinder Camp runs from 9:00 a.m. to 12:00 p.m.

 All camps, except Kinder Camp, half-day Kinder Camp, Critter Kinder Camp and Day Trippers will participate in a swimming trip on Wednesday afternoons at the Whitby Civic Recreation Complex.
 Campers are required to bring a bathing suit and towel for this trip.

 Trip locations are subject to change due to weather and availability.

 - Putting Edge/Landmark Theatre